inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/207-labels-and-classification.rst

 8. We must indicate which of the attribute fields we want to use for the labels.
-   The **NAME** field is the mostly likely candidate for a label, so select NAME from the dropdown box:
+   The **NAME** field is the mostly likely candidate for a label, so select NAME from the drop-down box:

 .. image:: /static/training/beginner/qgis-inasafe/image121.*
    :align: center